Kevin-Kayser/Blazm.Components/README.md

 ### Export to Excel

-The build-in support for exporting data to Excel will not us templated columns (it will render the value not the template).
+The build-in support for exporting data to Excel will not use templated columns (it will render the value not the template).
 All columns will be exported by default.
 Add ```Exportable=false``` to exclude columns from the export.